Weedon Bec: Fire Services National Museum

 The Fire Services National Museum collection was stored at the former ordnance depot and the trust had been working for many years to secure planning approval for the museum to be an integral part of the depot's redevelopment as an out-of-town shopping centre.
 Following its rejection in 2017 the collection was moved to Hampshire.

 Transport

 The village is served by three bus routes, all operated by Stagecoach Midlands.
 The D1 and D2 run between Daventry and Northampton, and the D3 also runs between Daventry and Northampton, although it runs through the centre of the village instead of the High Street.
 Most of the bus stops have bus shelters.

 The village is near the junction of the A45 and A5 and is on the Grand Union Canal.

+The West Coast Main Line crosses the eastern edge of the village.
+Stowe Hill Tunnel is just to the south-east of the village and Weedon Viaduct carries the railway across Church Street and the River Nene.
 Until the 1960s, Weedon had its own station on the fast lines of the West Coast Main Line, just north of the A45 road bridge.
 Between 1888 and 1963 there was a railway branch line from just north of Weedon to Leamington Spa via Daventry.